SnowDenix/FrportalDocs/consolidated-docs/index.md

 2. Use your browser's search function (Ctrl+F / Cmd+F)
 3. Navigate using the comprehensive table of contents

-### For LLM/AI Processing
+### For Digital Tools Integration
 1. Download or copy the entire file content
-2. Feed it to your LLM (ChatGPT, Claude, etc.)
+2. Use with digital reference tools and systems
-3. Ask questions with complete context
+3. Access complete context for comprehensive analysis

 ### For Training
 1. Share the relevant consolidated file with trainees